 If you were injured or if your loved one was tragically killed, and you believe someone else is to blame, you could have grounds for a personal injury lawsuit.
 By filing a claim, you can seek financial compensation for your damages, including your medical care costs, lost income, pain and suffering, and more.

-At Bahrie Law, we believe that no one should have to suffer the consequences of another person or company’s negligent or wrongful conduct.
-Our Lansing & Metro Detroit personal injury attorneys are here to help you fight for the justice you deserve, as well as the recovery you are owed.
+At Bahrie Law, Our personal injury attorneys believe that no one should have to suffer the consequences of another person or company’s negligent or wrongful conduct.
+We are here to help you fight for the justice you deserve, as well as the recovery you are owed.

-Who Can File a Personal Injury Lawsuit?
+Who Can File a Personal Injury Lawsuit in Michigan?

 Most personal injury claims fall under what is known as the legal theory of negligence.
 Under this theory, you can file a lawsuit if you can prove that another person or party caused your injuries and damages through negligent or wrongful acts or omissions.
 In other words, if someone else was at fault, you could have grounds for a claim.

 In Michigan, you can seek compensation for your economic damages regardless of your percentage of fault; however, you can only seek compensation for non-economic damages if you are found to be less than 50% at fault.
 In either case, your total recovery will be reduced by your at-fault percentage.

 How Long Do You Have to File a Personal Injury Lawsuit in Michigan?